Low carb? Low fat? What the latest dieting studies tell us

 The author noted the findings don’t contradict Ludwig’s low-carb study.
 Instead, they suggest there may be some flexibility in the ways we can lose weight.
 Participants in both groups were encouraged to focus on minimally processed foods like produce and meat prepared at home.
 Everyone was advised to limit added sugar and refined flour.

-“If you got that foundation right, for many, that would be an enormous change,” said Chris Gardner of Stanford University and one of the study’s authors.
+“If you got that foundation right, for many, that would be an enormous change,” said Christopher Gardner of Stanford University and one of the study’s authors.

 Limiting processed foods could improve most diets by cutting down overall calories, while still leaving wiggle room for people’s preferences.
 That’s important, because for a diet to be effective, a person has to be able to stick to it.
 A breakfast of fruit and oatmeal may be filling for one person, but leave another hungry soon after.